 Renovations in 1904, transformed the townhouse into the spacious classically inspired mansion seen here today.
 Two additional bays were added to center the front entrance and give it a more symmetrical appearance, also a tetrastyle portico and the colossal Doric columns.

-Morris-Israel House - 1331 First Street Designed in 1860 by Samuel Jamison.
-It is one of the best examples of Italianate architecture in the city making it a very popular stop on all the Garden District tours.
-Many houses have both Greek Revival and Italianate styles, but this house has all the features of early Italianate style which was popular in New Orleans in the late 1850s.
+Morris-Israel House - 1331 First Street Designed in 1860 by Samuel Jamison, it is one of the best examples of Italianate architecture in the city, making it a very popular stop on all Garden District tours.
+Many houses have Greek Revival and Italianate styles, but this house has all the features of the early Italianate style, which was popular in New Orleans in the late 1850s.
 The doors and window frames are arched as they are modeled after Italian villas.
-Notice that the cast iron columns are slender with arched spandrels and it’s impossible to miss all the detailed cast iron work that is more delicate in design, more commonly described as “iron lace” this is another tell that this house has shifted to Italianate style.
+Notice that the cast iron columns are slender with arched spandrels, and it’s impossible to miss all the detailed cast iron work that is more delicate in design, more commonly described as “iron lace.”
+This is another sign that this house has shifted to Italian style.
 It was once owned by Anne Rice.
-Carroll-Crawford House - 1315 First Street This house was built in 1869 for Joseph Carroll, one of the city’s most successful cotton merchant.
-It was designed in the Italianate style with cast iron lace balconies by Samuel Jamison who also designed the Morris-Israel House.
+Carroll-Crawford House - 1315 First Street This house was built in 1869 for Joseph Carroll, one of the city’s most successful cotton merchants.
+Samuel Jamison, who also designed the Morris-Israel House, designed it in the Italianate style with cast iron lace balconies.
 It is said that Joseph Carroll was known for giving lavish parties.
 He was very good friends with Mark Twain, who visited the house often.
-There have been several other owners worth noting.
-R.M.
+Several other owners worth noting include R.M.
 Walmsley, whose grandson, T. Semmes Walmsley, served as mayor of the city from 1929 to 1936.
 In the 1920s, it was owned by Valentine Merz, the founder of Dixie Brewery.
-In 1932, an engineer named Charles Crawford whose sister was Josephine a well-known French Quarter artist of the ‘20s and ‘30s.
+In 1932, an engineer named Charles Crawford, whose sister was Josephine was a well-known French Quarter artist of the ‘20s and ‘30s.
 The White House - 1312 First Street

-Brevard-Rice House - 1239 First Street This home was built in 1857 by merchant Albert Brevard.
-It is a neoclassical hodgepodge from just about every architectural style of its time.
-The Greek Revival colonnades, Italianate flourishes and a hexagonal window all mix with surprising elegance.
+Brevard-Rice House - 1239 First Street This home, built in 1857 by merchant Albert Brevard, is a neoclassical hodgepodge of just about every architectural style of its time.
+The Greek Revival colonnades, Italianate flourishes, and a hexagonal window all mix with surprising elegance.
 The home was purchased by Anne Rice in 1989.
-While living here, she used it as the setting for her book “The Witching Hour” which turned into a trilogy about a fictitious family called the Mayfair Witches who also lived in the home.
-She sold the home in 2003 after the death of her husband, Stan.
-Payne-Strachan House - 1134 First Street This home is best known as the home that Jefferson Davis, the President of the Confederate States of America died in December of 1889.
+While living here, she used it as the setting for her book “The Witching Hour,” which turned into a trilogy about a fictitious family called the Mayfair Witches who also lived in the home.
+She sold the house in 2003 after the death of her husband, Stan.
+Payne-Strachan House - 1134 First Street This home is best known as where Jefferson Davis, the President of the Confederate States of America, died in December of 1889.
 Jefferson Davis had been imprisoned after the Civil War and then pardoned.
 He eventually began giving talks and writing books about the war to make ends meet.
-During a trip he fell ill with malaria and bronchitis and was forced to stop in New Orleans, where he was diagnosed and ordered off the boat.
+During a trip, he fell ill with malaria and bronchitis and was forced to stop in New Orleans, where he was diagnosed and ordered off the boat.
 He was taken in by Charles Fenner, the son-in-law of Judge Jacob Payne an old friend of Davis’.
-He spent the next two weeks here in the home eventually dying on the morning of December Sixth.
+He spent the next two weeks here in the home, eventually dying on the morning of December 6.
 It is of Greek Revival design.

 This is where my day in the Garden District ended abruptly with several loud crashes of thunder, lighting and a mad soaking wet dash back to St. Charles Avenue to hop the streetcar.
 You would have never guessed it by the beautiful sky in my last image but that's what you get when you tour New Orleans during the rainy season.
 I could have spent all day!